Republic of China Armed Forces: All-out defense

 Since 2021 training for reserve formations has been increased with an emphasis placed on urban and asymmetric warfare.
-The training period for reservists has been increased to two weeks from 5-7 days.
+The training period for reservists has been increased to two weeks from 5–7 days.
 In 2022 reserves numbered 2.31 million.
 The 2022 Russian invasion of Ukraine increased support for and understanding from the public of the effectiveness of well trained and equipped reserves.
 In 2022 women were included in reserve training.
-Following the Russian invasion the Ministry of Defense raised the required national stockpile minimum for medication from two months to six months with a up to a years worth of stockpiles mandated for critical drugs.
+Following the Russian invasion, the Ministry of Defense raised the required national stockpile minimum for medication from two months to six months with up to a years worth of stockpiles mandated for critical drugs.

 The military runs combat training camps for high school students during school breaks.